The 20 Best Acute Intermittent Porphyria Doctors Near Me in New York, US

 Offers Telehealth

 Dr. Ellen Friedman’s passion is the study of the blood (hematology) and ensuring that the next generation of medical practitioners are prepared to analyze and treat blood-related problems.
 Dr. Friedman is rated as an Advanced provider by MediFind in the treatment of Acute Intermittent Porphyria.
-Her top areas of expertise are Thrombocytopenia, Acute Intermittent Porphyria, Essential Thrombocythemia, Myelodysplastic Syndrome (MDS), and Bone Marrow Aspiration.
+She is also highly rated in 2 other conditions, according to our data.
+Her clinical expertise encompasses Acute Intermittent Porphyria, Thrombocytopenia, Essential Thrombocythemia, Myelodysplastic Syndrome (MDS), and Bone Marrow Aspiration.

 Learn about our expert tiers